medmen/symprot/README.md

 `php bin/console doctrine:migrations:migrate` - this will create the database tables and relations, but will not populate the database with any data if the command fails, you can try to run `php bin/console doctrine:schema:update --force` instead, which will also create the tables, but without any migrations.

+`php bin/console asset-map:compile` - will pack, arrange and order all required javascript, CSS and Image files for highest performance in live environment

 ### optional: populate the Database:
 `php bin/console seed:load` - this will load some example data into the database, so you can test the app